 This healthy zucchini bread is perfectly moist in the middle and has a lovely tender crumb!
-No white flour, no butter, and no oil needed.
+No white flour, no butter, and no oil needed, it’s so easy to make.

-- Perfect texture.
-Like vegan zucchini bread, this is moist and fluffy in the middle, each slice is studded with chocolate chips and with a hint of cinnamon throughout.
+This bread is moist and fluffy in the middle, and each slice is studded with walnuts and a hint of cinnamon.
+It doesn’t taste healthy for such a wholesome loaf and has NO zucchini flavor.

 Ingredients needed

-- Flour.
-Either white flour, white whole wheat flour (our favorite), or whole wheat pastry flour work.
+- All-purpose flour.
+Either whole wheat flour, white whole wheat flour (my favorite), or whole wheat pastry flour works.
+You can easily make this gluten-free by using a cup-for-cup gluten-free flour.

 - Brown sugar OR coconut sugar.
-Choose coconut sugar if you’d like this zucchini bread to be refined sugar free.
+Choose coconut sugar if you’d like this zucchini bread to be refined sugar-free.
+Liquid sweeteners like honey and maple syrup will also work, but the baking time should be increased to compensate (around 5-7 minutes is enough).

 - Baking powder and baking soda.
-We use both leavening agents for some rise and stability.
+Both leavening agents are used for some rise and stability.

 - Spices.
 I like to use ground cinnamon and nutmeg.